engahmeds3ed/jobleads/refactoring-task/README.md

 #### Notes:
 1- Some functions in file "stringtouls.php" is repeated like concat and concatenate so I used one of them only.

+2- I converted all functions to be static as all of them are utilities functions that can be called directly without need to get instance of the class.

 #### Todo:
 1- Apply Single Responsibility principal: split class into two classes one for StringUtils and the other for hashing.